kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 We have carefully tiptoed our way to justify each step with one of the field axioms.
 This is the power of the axiomatic approach.
 There is no "wasted" axiom; there is no "missing" axiom.
 The set of axioms are the minimum necessary for the numbers to rest on a stable foundation.

 This _minimal sufficiency_ is at the heart of why mathematics is so strong.
 It has no extra fat.
 There is also no deficiency.
 It is frugal but sufficient.
 We will encounter this same idea in the statement that a _basis is a minimal spanning set in a vector space_.^[Whis is the subject for another blog.]
-Any other algebraic structure, like the complex numbers $\mathbb{C}$ that obey the same axioms as $\mathbb{R}$, also have the same properties.
+Any other algebraic structures, like the complex numbers $\mathbb{C}$, that obey the same axioms as $\mathbb{R}$, also have the same properties.

 If you feel that @eq:zero-prod-zero is too much sleight of hand, and you would like something more concrete, you can always console yourself with the convenient but specific example of $5 \times 0$.
 Here $5$ is the multiplier and $0$ the multiplicand.
 So, we may write:
 $$